REVEREND STEPHEN LONG JACOB

 Born 7th July 1764 - Died 4th February 1851

 He was the second son of Edward Jacob FSA of Faversham.
 Born on 7th July 1764 at Faversham, he was baptized there on 1st August of that year.
-Of Worcester College, Oxford, he matriculated on 21st March 1781, aged 16; he graduated BA in 1784 and was awarded his MA in 1787, being ordained deacon by the Archbishop of Canterbury in 1785 and priest by the Bishop of Chester in 1787.
+Of Worcester College, Oxford, he matriculated on 21st March 1781, aged 16; he graduated BA in 1784 and was awarded his MA in 1787, being ordained deacon on 7th February 1787 (CKS-CCA-DCb-F/O/2/1/94), and priest on 27th August 1788 (CKS-CCA-DCb-F/O/2/1/107).
 He was collated to the living of Waldershare and Whitfield in Kent in 1799, and presented to Woolavington-cum-Puriton in Somerset in 1806, of which he was priest for almost 50 years.
+He was a fellow of Worcester College Oxford.
+An order book of the college shows that on 7th May 1795 he signs as a senior Fellow.
+On 18th May 1795 an order is signed by him as bursar, although by 2nd December 1795 he again signs as Senior Fellow.

 On 28th December 1797 he married at Ashford, by license, Eliza Susanna, the eldest daughter of the Reverend James Bond, vicar of Ashford.
 Eliza was born on 6th September 1775 and died on 20th August 1832 and was buried at Bromsgrove in Worcestershire.
 They had children: